Dealing with missing system call or ioctl wrappers in Valgrind

 ioctl wrappers you need, so that you can continue your debugging.
 If

-you send the resulting patches to me, then you'll be doing a favour to
+you send the resulting patches to us, then you'll be doing a favour to

 all future Valgrind users too.